Research & Development

 Recipe book

-Several generations of South Hill Forest Products students have been contributing to a recipe book.
-To see some of the recipes we've been testing with our products check out our blog.
-We hope within the next couple years to have this book printed and ready to share with our customers.
+Several generations of South Hill Forest Products students have contributed to our recipe book.
+To see some of the recipes we've been testing with our products, check out our blog.
+We hope to have this book printed and ready to share with our customers within the next couple years.

 Baskets